josantonius/php-curl/README.md

 Example of use for this library:

-### - Send GET request and obtain response as array:
+### - Send GET request and obtain response as array

 ```php
 Curl::request('https://graph.facebook.com/zuck');
 ```

-### - Send GET request and obtain response as object:
+### - Send GET request and obtain response as object

 ```php
 Curl::request('https://graph.facebook.com/zuck', false, 'object');
 ```

-### - Send GET request with params and obtain response as array:
+### - Send GET request with params and obtain response as array

 ```php
 $data = [